 Study questions may not be used in any part of the testing.

 Only the TEXT (which may include foot notes) of the Bible may be used during testing.
-Students may not use concordances, maps, handwritten lists, or any other study aids.
+Students may not use concordances, maps, handwritten lists, cross references, or any other study aids.
 No added paper of any kind may be inside or on a Bible/Notebook during testing.